llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 ### Introduction:

+Due to the extended period of social disruption caused by the 2020 SARS-CoV-2 pandemic, many gained a newfound appreciation for Maslow's theory on a hierarchy of needs as they attempted to prioritize their relationships, products, and services.
+Global citizens reflected on the loss of lives, loss of a sense of justice, loss of financial stability, the subsequent loss of housing stability, and an overall sense of loss of social normalcy; these losses were paired with their concerns about the severity and frequency of natural disasters that were increasingly impacting all forms of life within our complex global socio-ecological environment.

 Several careers in society can contribute to providing the general sense of safety and security that Maslow has referred to in his famous hierarchy of needs.
 However, obvious, yet often overlooked issues in communication can mean the difference between life and death in fields of practice such as medicine and law enforcement.
 Therefore, thoughtful data collection and monitoring of these crucial services can enhance and optimize their performance.

 Thoughtful deliberation of linguistics, particularly consideration of language barriers, is increasing in the medical field.
 As recently as 2019, Sweden conducted a national study on health care professionals' communications through interpreters; this study was conducted after noting that many parents utilizing neonatal care were foreign-born and unable to effectively communicate with the healthcare professionals in the local language {% cite patriksson2019health %}.
 In 2013, linguistic work had been done to highlight communications issues between physicians and Spanish-speaking Latin American women with pelvic floor disorders {% cite sevilla2013communication %}; this study highlighted that apart from patients’ lack of disease understanding, there was a lack of Spanish proficiency among the participating physicians.
 Another 2013 qualitative study conducted on linguistics, centered around the perceptions of patient-provider communication in breast and cervical cancer-related care when dealing with low-income English and Spanish-speaking women {% cite simon2013perceptions %}.
 In 2009, efforts were made in a similar work that was conducted on competent peer support intervention for Spanish-speaking Latinas with breast cancer {% cite napoles2009developing %}.

+As of the 2020 SARS-CoV-2 pandemic, lack of  in any field can have veryd
+{% cite olivares_washington_ICE2020  treisman_ICE2020 bbc_ICE2020 cassady_ICE2020 lambe_ICE2020 %}

 Need to fix this section: